 - Seat at the Table: In October 2021, Starling became proud sponsors of Seat at the Table: an 11-part YouTube documentary series that follows presenter Jack Harries on a journey across the UK, ending at COP 26: the UN Climate Change Summit.
 With over 3.7m subscribers, the filmmaker and activist shares stories from across the world of people on the frontline of climate change, from farmers to firefighters, and special guests include Sir David Attenborough and Jane Goodall.

-- Instavolt: Since July 2021, we have supported Instavolt to help accelerate their ambitions in green transport.
+- Instavolt: Between July 2021 and January 2023, we supported Instavolt to help accelerate their ambitions in green transport.
 As a rapid electric vehicle charger network that uses 100% renewable energy, InstaVolt aims to reduce air pollution and encourage more electric cars on the road.
 We saw this as something worth shouting about – so much so that we branded 100 charging terminals across the UK with the Starling name.

 - Trillion Trees: Forests are the lungs of the earth and trees are one of our best defences in reducing carbon dioxide.
 In 2020, we created an eco-minded referral scheme for Starling personal and business customers through a fruitful partnership with Trillion Trees.
 Every time a customer recommended Starling to someone and that person became a new customer, we planted a tree as a thank you.
-By 2022, we will have planted a whopping 50,000 trees.
+By the end of our partnership in March 2023, we funded the planting of 100,000 trees.

 - Kew Gardens: London is made up of 35,000 acres of public green spaces – equivalent to 40% of its surface area – making it one of the greenest cities of its size in the world.
 It is hugely important to look after our parks and gardens – particularly in polluted urban environments – to nurture the UK’s biodiversity.
 With this in mind, we supported the summer 2021 Secret World of Plants programme at the Royal Botanic Gardens, Kew: the UNESCO World Heritage Site and iconic London attraction.